dmbarbour/wikilon/docs/AwelonLang.md

          terminate the text with `LF ~` (10, 126)
         ~

+Texts may be placed only where a word is valid.
 Texts must be valid UTF-8, forbidding C0 (except LF) and DEL.
-LF is the only special case, requiring the extra space at the start of the new line.
-There are no character escapes.
-The indent spaces are not considered part of the text, nor are the extra LF characters at the start and end.
+Inline texts additionally forbid the double quote and LF.
+There are no character escapes, but the extra whitespace in the representation of multi-line text is not considered part of the text.
+Texts in Awelon are [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for an expanded representation.

+        "hello" == [#104 "ello" :]
+        ""      == ~

-Awelon language has exactly one primitive value type - the `[]` block of code, representing a function.
-Data is instead [Church encoded](https://en.wikipedia.org/wiki/Church_encoding) or favors alternatives like [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), representing values as functions.
-The support for numbers and texts is close in nature to [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for an encoding.
+Awelon language has exactly one primitive data type - the `[]` block of code, representing a function.
+Data is instead [Church encoded](https://en.wikipedia.org/wiki/Church_encoding) or use similar variants such as the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
+Values are thus represented by functions.

-Before I jump to the encoding of numbers and texts, let us examine encodings for other useful data types.
-Booleans select from a pair of functions:
+Before I explain encoding of numbers and texts, let us examine encodings for other useful data types.
+Booleans are perhaps the simplest data.
+We might encode booleans as follows:

         [onF][onT] false i == onF               false = [d i]
         [onF][onT] true  i == onT               true  = [a d]